 A redirect is exactly what it sounds like.
 It is the server sending back an instruction to the client instead of giving back the contents the client wanted.
 The server basically says “go look over here instead for that thing you asked for“.

-But not all redirects are alike.
+Redirects are not all alike.
 How permanent is the redirect?
 What request method should the client use in the next request?

 All redirects also need to send back a